zvallarino/phase-3-ruby-oo-self-person-lab/README.md

 ## Objectives
 1. Gain proficiency instantiating a class
 2. Gain ability to discern when to implement `attr_accessor`, `attr_reader`,  and `attr_writer`
-3. Gain abiity to discern when to define your own `attr_reader`(getter) and `attr_writer`(setter) methods
+3. Gain ability to discern when to define your own `attr_reader` (getter) and `attr_writer` (setter) methods

 ## Introduction
 To practice object oriented programming (OOP), you're going to create a Person class.
-Each instance of the `Person` class will have the ablity to:
+Each instance of the `Person` class will have the ability to:
   - get paid/receive payments
   - take a bath
   - call a friend